Loan Policies: Kits are temporarily unavailable for loan

 Complete mounted and articulated skeleton of a chicken.

-Reproduction of our Paluxy River dinosaur trackway pattern on a set of yoga mats, approximately 25 feet long and 11 feet wide.
-Kit includes 4 metric tape measures.
+Reproduction of a Paluxy River dinosaur trackway pattern on a set of yoga mats, approximately 25 feet long and 11 feet wide.
+Kit includes one plastic theropod model and one plastic sauropod model to help students visualize the anatomy of the dinosaurs that left the tracks.

 Replica scat cast from field-collected scat deposited by a bat, bobcat, cottontail rabbit, coyote, gray fox, mouse, Virginia opossum, porcupine, northern raccoon, striped skunk, squirrel and white-tailed deer.